How your Council Tax is spent

 Merseyside Fire and Rescue Authority

-The Authority must ensure it has the resources to meet the demands placed on its services.
-The Authority has set a budget in response to emergent and foreseeable risk from fire and other emergencies, particularly the services ability to respond to large and/or protracted incidents, as well as the need to enhance protection functions in the light of the Grenfell Tower fire, the Manchester terror attack and other major incidents.
+Once again, the Authority has set its budget in response to all foreseeable risk from fire and other emergencies, particularly the Service’s ability to respond to large, complex and/or protracted incidents.
+The Authority’s budget will also enhance its protection (fire safety) services in the light of the Grenfell Tower fire, and towards those most at risk to fire through its ‘Outstanding’ prevention activity.

 How The Money Is Spent

-Approximately 72% of the Authority’s 2023/2024 budget remains committed to delivering Operational Response, Protection and Preventative frontline services, as these functions have been recognised as priority areas by the public following extensive consultation.
-The costs associated with funding capital investment account for 12%, and relate to investment in frontline activities such as fire stations, fire appliances and operational equipment.
-The remaining 16% is on support services, of which a significant proportion relates to essential frontline service support such as insurance of vehicles and premises, the vehicle maintenance workshop, and ICT costs.
+Approximately 72.8% of the Authority’s 2024/2025 budget remains committed to delivering emergency response; plus services that help us prevent and prepare for emergencies and carry out our legal responsibilities relating to fire safety.
+We also know through consultation, that the public support our priorities.
+The costs associated with funding capital investment account for 12.3% of the Authority’s budget and this relates to investment in frontline activities such as fire stations, fire engines and operational equipment.
+The remaining 14.9% is spent on support services, of which a significant proportion relates to essential frontline service support such as insurance of vehicles and premises, the vehicle maintenance workshop, and ICT costs.

 Chart to show how the money is spent